loki4514/Test/README.md

 1. Clone the repository: `git clone https://github.com/loki4514/Test` or fork the directory.
    It's better to make split screen in your terminal
-3. Navigate to the project directory of Client Side: `cd client `
+2. Navigate to the project directory of Client Side: `cd client `
-4. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
+4. .env file where to declare all the database and more.
 5. Navigate to the project directory of Server Side: `cd server `
 6. Install dependencies: `npm install`
 7. To run project: `npm start` on client and server terminal